 Historically, the debt of the company has remained on the higher side, owing to the debt-funded project undertaken by it and the increased project cost which led to certain delays in project implementation.
 Post commissioning too, due to low utilisation levels, initially, the company reported continued losses, which consequentially increased its working capital requirement, leading to a further increase in its debt levels.
-Due to the high interest burden, coupled with the erosion in net worth led by continued losses, the overall gearing of the company increased to 44.02x during FY23.
+Due to the high interest burden and continued losses, its net worth turned negative as on March 31, 2024.

-However, the BoD of ONGC, on September 01, 2023, has approved the implementation of sustainable capital restructuring of OPaL, wherein, share warrants issued by OPaL and subscribed by ONGC shall be converted into equity shares upon the payment of ₹86.281 crore as final call money and CCDs of ₹7,778 crore shall be bought back by ONGC.
-Furthermore, the BoD has also approved an investment of ₹10,501 crore by ONGC in the equity or quasi-equity of OPaL.
+However, the BoD of ONGC, on September 01, 2023, had approved the implementation of sustainable capital restructuring of OPaL, wherein, share warrants issued by OPaL and subscribed by ONGC shall be converted into equity shares upon the payment of ₹86.281 crore as final call money and CCDs of ₹7,778 crore shall be bought back by ONGC.
+Furthermore, the BoD had also approved an investment of ₹10,501 crore by ONGC in the equity or quasi-equity of OPaL.
 Post implementation of the aforementioned steps, ONGC's shareholding in OPaL shall increase from 49.36% to about 96%, subject to valuation and the mode of investments, making OPaL a subsidiary of ONGC, which shall result in significant improvement in its capital structure.
-The timeline for restructuring is expected to be end-FY24, as board approvals are subject to the approval of the GoI and/or the approval of shareholders.
+The timeline for restructuring was end-FY24.
+However, as per company management, the same has not been concluded yet pending approval from government authority and OPaL expects the same to be completed in Q2FY25.
 The timely capital restructuring of OPaL shall be a key rating monitorable.